RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 ### Tickets or Interrail

 Usually people buy tickets from A to B, sometimes by locking in on a single connection.
-However, a travel of this size is different.
+However, a travel of this length has some challenges.

 When traveling huge distances over many countries sometimes delays happen or a train might break down.
 With a regular ticket you have to find staff and organize a reroute on the spot.